TritonDataCenter/rfd/rfd/0044/README.md

 'safe' we trust".
 No provisions would go to platforms that don't meet that criteria.
 And if we find that platform A's version of safe is not safe enough, we'll bump the min\_platform for this feature to platform B's buildstamp.

+### Should OS-5484 be in scope?

+Feedback on this RFD suggested that OS-5484 should be in scope for this RFD and nob subject to its own separate RFD, and that we write new code to backfill this feature to old platforms (presumably back to the oldest platform that can support the delegate_dataset=safe option).

+If the majority agrees with this, the details of this feature will need to be filled out here as well.